piceaTech/node-gitlab-2-github/README.md

 So the rule of thumb should be that one can import a repo with ~ 2500 issues without a problem.

+## Bugs

+the milestone refs and issue refs do not seem to be rewritten properly at the moment. specifically, milestones show up like `%4` in comments and issue refs like `#42` do not remap to the `#42` from gitlab under the new issue number in github. @ references are remapped properly (yay).
+If this is a deal breaker, a large amount of the code to do this has been written it just appears to no longer work in current form :(